 An individual can name their spouse, an adult child, or another trusted friend or relative as an executor.
 If the affairs are complicated, it is more prudent to name a lawyer or someone with legal and financial expertise as an executor.
-Executors are generally named as joint executors, this is in case one of the executors is unable or unwilling to act as an executor.
+Executors are generally named joint executors, this is in case one of the executors is unable or unwilling to act as an executor.

 WHERE SHOULD I KEEP MY WILL?

-For an executor to obtain probate, the courts will require an original copy of the will, and therefore it is imperative that the document is kept sage.
-This can be done by keeping a copy with the courts, or with a lawyer, or in a bank safety deposit box, or a waterproof and fireproof safe in your house.
+For an executor to obtain probate, the courts will require an original copy of the will, and therefore it is imperative that the document is kept safe.
+This can be done by keeping a copy with the courts, with a lawyer, in a bank safety deposit box, or in a waterproof and fireproof safe in your house.
 Wherever an individual decides to keep his/her will, please note that it should be somewhere that the executor knows where it is and can easily access it upon the death of the individual.

 CAN A WILL BE CONTESTED?